akshayyasawant/Codsoft/README.md

 This is a simple yet impressive travel landing page made using html and css.
-First task for codsoft internship.
+Second task for codsoft internship.